the-markup/blacklight-collector/README.md

 `collector` takes the following arguments:

 - `inUrl` **required**
-  - The URL you want to scrapes
+  - The URL you want to scrape
 - `outDir`
   - default: saves to tmp directory and deletes after completion
   - To save the full report provide a directory path